DovydasTEDS/dovydasteds.github.io/_posts/tutorials/2023-07-22-install-teds-plus.md

 categories: [posts, tutorials]
 ---

-In this tutorial, I will be going over on how to install the modpack for TEDS SMP Season 2!
+In this tutorial, I will be going over on how to install TEDS Plus!

 ## Vanilla launcher